grafana/scribe/README.md

 ## Package Design Principles

 There are a few main principles behind designing the client library / packages.
-These princples should encourage writing libraries that make it easy to write pipelines that are not excessively verbose.
+These princples should encourage writing libraries that make it easy to write pipelines that are not excessively verbose and work on all supported platforms.

-- todo

 ## Examples